 Coloured Diamonds Are Forever

 Diamonds are still being touted as the ultimate present – for Christmas or anytime.
 Do they deserve their status as the ultimate status symbol and investment too?
-Suzie Solna and Mark Beech investigate.
+Mark Beech investigates.

 Something pretty extraordinary happened at Christie’s auction at the Four Seasons Hotel des Bergues in Geneva, Switzerland, on Wednesday, May 18, 2016.